reisalex/SynBioMTS/README.md

 ```

 ### Usage
-If you would like to use the provided genetic system database, the best way is to navigate to /testsfm, and run the datbase initialization module (initdb.py).
-In Linux:
+If you would like to use the provided genetic system database, the best way is to navigate to /testsfm, and run the datbase initialization module (initdb.py):
 ```
 cd /testsfm
 python initdb.py